Rabih Jaber

-Rabih Jaber (in Arabic ربيع جابر) (full name Rabih Mahmoud Jaber; born 5 August 1987, in Lebanon), also known by his mononym Rabih is a Swedish singer of Lebanese origin.
+Rabih Jaber (in Arabic ربيع جابر) (full name Rabih Mahmoud Jaber; born 5 August 1987, in Lebanon), also known by his simply Rabih is a Swedish singer of Lebanese origin.
 He is a former participant of Swedish Idol 2009, where he finished in seventh place.
 Jaber and Eddie Razaz, yet another Idol participant, became a duo pop boy band as Rebound! in 2010 with a number of hits on the Swedish charts.
 After the split-up of the duo in April 2011, Jaber continued for a while as a solo singer.
 He has of recent years made a career as a songwriter for other artists.

 Life and career

-1987-2009: Early life
+1987–2009: Early life

 Rabih Jaber immigrated with his family to Sweden when he was just 2 years old.
 They resided in Lycksele.
 An active sportsman, he was a striker in a Swedish soccer team playing in the Swedish Division III.

 2009: Idol

 In 2009, he took part in TV4 Idol 2009, the sixth season of the Swedish version of Idol and finished 7th overall.

 He sang the following songs during the competition: